ivankp/web-plots/README.md

 # Features
 - Press `Ctrl+s` to save the displayed plot in SVG format.
 - Move the mouse over the plot to display bin content.

+# Tools
+- `root2json`: save histograms from a ROOT file to JSON files, recursively creating directories.

 # Technical notes
 The web script [`main.js`](main.js) is written in JavaScript using the [**d3js** library](https://d3js.org/) v6.